Center for Financial Industry Information Systems (FISC)

 Where can I get the details of Microsoft's responses to the FISC framework?

-You can also see security references (in Japanese) from third parties who have evaluated the FISC compliance of Microsoft cloud services.
+For security references from third parties who have evaluated the FISC compliance of Microsoft cloud services, contact your Microsoft account representative.

 Can I use Microsoft's responses to this framework in my organization's qualification process?